 - Describe your current home.
 What do you like about it?
 What's missing?
 What don't you like?
-Do you want to change the space you have?
+Why do you want to change the space you have?

 - What is your lifestyle and what kind of spaces do you need?
-For example, are you at home a great deal?
-Do you work at home?
+For example, do you work from home?
 Do you entertain often?

-- How much time do you spend in the living areas, bedroom, kitchen, study, utility space, garden?
+- How much time do you typically spend in the living room, bedroom, kitchen, study, utility space, or garden?

 - How much time and energy are you willing to invest to maintain your home?

 - Do you have strong ideas about design and materials?
 What do you think the extension or renovation should look like?

 - How much can you realistically afford to spend?

 - How much disruption in your life can you tolerate to extend or renovate your home?

 - How soon would you like to be settled into your new home or extension?
 Are there rigid time restraints?

 - Is there anyone in the family with a disability or do you envisage staying in the house for a long time i.e. might mobility problems associated with aging need to be addressed?